alpheios-project/embed-lib/README.md

     * Adheres to the [Perseus/Alpheios Treebank Schema](https://raw.githubusercontent.com/alpheios-project/schemas/master/xsd/treebank-1.7.xsd)
     * Uses one of the [tagsets supported by Arethusa](https://github.com/alpheios-project/arethusa-configs/tree/master/configs)
     * For viewing diagrams, is accessible via an instance of Arethusa (for viewing)
-    * For disambiguating morphological parser results, is accessible via a webservice which takes a takes a filename and word identifier as input and returns the treebank annotation data formatted according to the [Alpheios Lexicon Schema](https://github.com/alpheios-project/schemas/blob/master/xsd/lexicon.xsd)
+    * For disambiguating morphological parser results, is accessible via a webservice which takes a filename and word identifier as input and returns the treebank annotation data formatted according to the [Alpheios Lexicon Schema](https://github.com/alpheios-project/schemas/blob/master/xsd/lexicon.xsd)
             * If you want to use your own webservice for this it will currently require a custom build of the alpheios-embedded library to configure the address of the service for the alpheios-morph-client library.
             * If you are interested in loading your treebank data in the Alpheios-hosted treebank data services, please contact the Alpheios support address.